hsf-training/hsf-training-singularity-webpage/_episodes/07-file-sharing.md

 very common that some files on the host system are needed inside the container, or you want to write files from the container to some directory in the host.

-We have already used the option `--bind` earlier in the module when exploring the options available to run Singularity containers.
+We have already used the option `--bind` earlier in the module when exploring the options available to run Apptainer containers.
 In this chapter we will explore further options to bind directories from your host system to directories within your container.

-Remember that in Singularity, your user outside is the same inside the container (except when using fakeroot).
+Remember that in Apptainer, your user outside is the same inside the container (except when using fakeroot).
 And the same happens with permissions and ownership for files in bind directories.

 ## Bind paths included by default

-For each container executed, Singularity binds automatically some directories by default, and other defined by the system admin in the Singularity configuration.
-By default, Singularity binds:
+For each container executed, Apptainer binds automatically some directories by default, and other defined by the system admin in the Apptainer configuration.
+By default, Apptainer binds:
 * The user's home directory ($HOME)
 * The current directory when the container is executed ($PWD)
 * System-defined paths: `/tmp`, `/proc`, `/dev`, etc.